tessconnell14/CFG-assignment-1/README.md

 + Use a loop or a while loop to reduce repetition
 + Use functions to make code reusable
 + Use console.log and alert to display messages
-+ Use some HTML and CSS to create a basic website.
-Use at least 4 different HTML tags and style at least 2 of them.
-This does not need to look good!
-It is just a demo of what is covered.
++ Use some HTML and CSS to create a basic website
 + Get input from the user on a web page
 + Make changes to the HTML or CSS using JavaScript
 + Use an event to trigger a change to a web page